pullz6/Cocoa_prices_prediction/readme.md

-read me to be finalized
+need to include the finalized version.